MosesWangira/Kopo-Kopo/README.md

 Interview
 ===========

 Code in this performs task specified in the interview question.
-No library used\n.
 Please take into account that to work with this code use
 <ul>
   <li>IntelliJ IDEA </li>